KJLuton/cocktails_at_home/README.md

 # Acknowledgements

-Thank you to my mentor  for her support and guidance during the project development.
+Thank you to my mentor Antonija (slack:antonija_mentor) for her support and guidance during the project development.
 <br>
 <br>
 Thank you to my family and friends who tested the site and provided valuable feedback.

 [Back to Table of contents](#table-of-contents)